 Each question gave my imagination another thread to unwind.
 For example, The Goddess Legend emerged from a need to create a structure to govern my imaginary world.
 The short version is that many centuries ago, all the individual witch covens held differing beliefs.
 Each thought they were more powerful than the rest, and the resulting Coven Wars nearly killed off the entire magical race.
 Tara, the Goddess of Peace and Protection, intervened and chose the five strongest families to form a Witches Council.
 To ensure the council could maintain control over all the factions, each family was given an amulet that bestows upon them unique and enhanced powers.
 My hero, Marcus Egan, is a descendant of one of the families which is why he is such a powerful warlock.
 The amulets are only one of the significant magical artifacts I used.

-Right after I released Witch in the Wind an acquaintance asked me, “where on earth does your imagination come from?”
+Right after I released the first story in The Otherland Chronicles an acquaintance asked me, “where on earth does your imagination come from?”
 The Island of Newfoundland, where I was born, is definitely on earth although far enough out in the North Atlantic to forget at times.
 Its history dates back to the Vikings and leans heavily to Irish, who believe in everything from fairies to leprechauns, four-leaf clovers to banshees, and have all sorts of rituals to ward off evil spirits or bad luck.
 There were still Gaelic speakers in Newfoundland well into the 20th century and, like the Irish, we love to spin a tale!

-Until I started researching for Witch in the Wind I didn’t realize there was a little-known yet long-established tradition of witch lore in Newfoundland culture.
+Until I started researching for The Otherland Chronicles I didn’t realize there was a little-known yet long-established tradition of witch lore in Newfoundland culture.
 It was fascinating to see how many common elements were shared within witchcraft practices around the world, spanning different time periods and societies, including magic, shamanism, wizardry and Wicca.
 To build more depth into my story, I drew from the elements of witchcraft—reading about auras, magical colors, protection spells and the history, although I should beg forgiveness for the liberties I took with that information to develop my story.

 I hope readers enjoy the world I’ve created for them, both in Bandit Creek Montana and The Otherland.
 I know another warlock from The Otherland is about to slip through the portal to the mortal world for more adventures.
-And, of course, Marcus and Avy still have a role to play in resolving the situation with the Witches Council at some point.
+And, of course, Marcus and Avy still have a role to play in resolving the situation with the Witches Council but they will need help from the rest of the Egan siblings and other allies.